The Beginning of Interactive Play at Yalp

 Back in 2007, Yalp’s first interactive playset was born.
 Now 12,5 years later, Sona designer Rob Tuitert tells how the adventure of interactive play started at Yalp.

 Rob: “Is it safe?
 What if it collapses?
 What if the children don’t like it?”
-I lie awake at night, as these questions go through my mind.
+I lie awake at night as these questions go through my mind.
 It was March 27th, 2007.
-I completed my Industrial Design Engineering studies at the University of Delft (the Netherlands) with the design of new interactive playground equipment: the Yalp Sona play and dance arch.
+I completed my studies at the University of Delft (the Netherlands), majoring in Industrial Design Engineering, with the design of the new interactive playset: the Yalp Sona Interactive dance and play arch.
 Today we festively opened the first-ever schoolyard in Markelo, and I still have to get used to the idea that it has all become a reality.”

 Big city multinational or a group of sympathetic people in Goor?